-Have you been looking for a Test Case Management tool which lets you and your team manage test plans, requirements, test suites, test cases and test runs with ease?
+Have you been looking for a Test Case Management tool that lets you and your team manage test plans, requirements, test suites, test cases, and test runs with ease?
 If yes, then let me introduce you to one tool which I have personally used.
 The tool I’m talking about is Qase Test Case Management Tool.

 Finding the best Test Management Tool in our budget is really very hard.